daffazaidan08/competitive-programming/README.md

-Problems that I solved in order to prepare for OSN Informatika 2025 & 2026 (Indonesian NOI).
+Problems that I solved to prepare OSN Informatika 2025 & 2026 (Indonesian NOI).
 I also joined several contests in Codeforces and TLX.
 I love doing competitive programming :)